 The Public Safety Management System is regularly audited by an accredited external auditor and an audit certificate together with a statutory declaration is sent to the Secretary (Energy Safety) at intervals not exceeding five years.
-GasNet's first declaration was made in April 2013, and after a revalidation audit a second declaration was made in April 2019.
+GasNet's first declaration was made in April 2013 and after a revalidation audits in 2016 and 2019 further declarations made.